-You will have an appointment at the Pre-Admission Clinic 6 to 8 weeks before your scheduled surgery date to help you prepare for your surgery.
+You will have an appointment at the Pre-Admission Clinic about 2 weeks before your scheduled surgery date to help you prepare for your surgery.
+It's possible that the meeting with the pre-admission nurse takes place by telephone or telemedicine.